Singaporeans: Racial and ethnic groups

-Singaporeans with Chinese ancestry make up 75.9%, Malays make up 15.4%, Indians make up 7.4%, and residents of other descent make up 1.6% of the 3,498,200 of the resident population (excluding persons holding Permanent Residency).
-To avoid physical racial segregation and formation of ethnic enclaves common in other multi-racial societies, the Singapore government implemented the "Ethnic Integration Policy" (EIP) in 1989 where each block of units are sold to families from ethnicities roughly comparable to the national average.
+As of 2025, Singaporeans with Chinese ancestry make up 75.5%, Malays make up 15.1%, Indians make up 7.6%, and residents of "other" descent make up 1.8% of the 3,660,700 of the citizen population.
+To avoid physical racial segregation and formation of ethnic enclaves common in other multi-racial societies, the Singaporean government implemented the "Ethnic Integration Policy" (EIP) in 1989 where each block of public housing units are sold to families from ethnicities roughly comparable to the national average.

-Today, the Chinese-Malay-Indian-Others (CMIO) model is the dominant organising framework of race in Singapore.
+Today, the Chinese–Malay–Indian–Others (CMIO) model is the dominant organising framework of race in Singapore.
 The country also celebrates Racial Harmony Day to commemorate the 1964 race riots in Singapore and to remember the consequences of racial disharmony the country experienced during the 1964 racial riots, which were a series of riots that resulted in a total of 36 deaths and 560 others suffered severe injuries.

-Singaporeans of other ethnicities notably the Arab, Armenians, Chitty, Eurasians, Malaysians and Sri Lankans are classified into broader ethnic groups under the CMIO model.
-The Javanese are classified under the Malay ethnic group and the Peranakans are classified under the Chinese ethnic group are two examples of the classification of race and ethnicity in Singapore.
-Other foreign communities in the country or Singaporeans of other ethnic origins includes the Australians, Filipinos, Japanese, Koreans, Nepalis, Pakistanis, and Italians.
+Singaporeans of other ethnicities, notably the Arabs, Armenians, Eurasians and Sri Lankans are classified into broader ethnic groups under the CMIO model.
+For example, the Javanese are classified under the "Malay" ethnic group, the Peranakans are classified under the "Chinese" ethnic group and the Sikhs are classified under the "Indian" ethnic group.
+There is some debate over the CMIO model, as certain subgroups argue that they do not identify with the broader categories it assigns.